tianocore/edk2-pytool-extensions/docs/usability/using_versioninfo.md

 resource files for use with a Resource Compiler.
 It takes a JSON representing versioning info and produces a resource file that once compiled will create a standard resource section.

+!!!
+Warning - BETA Feature
+This tool is still in early development and may change with little regard for backward compatibility.

+Version: 0.7.0

 An example to encode json to rc file might look like: versioninfo_tool -e /path/to/version.JSON /path/to/output